thmufl/dwork/README.md

 # dwork

+## Starting

+internet-identity % dfx start --clean --background internet-identity % II_ENV=development dfx deploy --no-wallet --argument '(null)' internet-identity % dfx canister call internet_identity init_salt internet-identity % npm start

+dwork % dfx build --check
+dwork % II_ENV=development dfx deploy
+dwork % npm start

+Internet Identity runs on localhost:8080
+Dwork runs on localhost:8081

+## Description

+## Market

+With the dwork actor you can create market canisters.
+Each market can have its own members and concept scheme.

+## Bid and Ask

+1. The expert creates a bid that offers some services in a given time period.

+2. The client queries for a service in a given time period.
+The system displays the bids that match the query.

+3. The client selects the bids (or slices of them) he wants to ask for.

+4. The expert accepts or declines the asks posted by the clients.

+5. If a query returns no matching bids the client can post an ask.
+Subsequently the clients can ask for the new bid.

+## Stakes

+1. Users can stake in their own and other user's profile.

+2. In order to bid or ask a user must have staked in total a minimum of 10% of the trade's volume.

+## Trades

+1. A trade is done when the bidder accepts an ask.

+2. When a trade is done 5% of the trade's volume are distributed to the stake holders of the profile (proportionally to their stakes already hold).

+3. When a party cancels a trade 10% of the party's stakes are transfered to the global markets stakes.

+## etc

 Welcome to your new dwork project and to the internet computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
 You can edit these template files to customize your project and to include your own code to speed up the development cycle.

 To get started, you might want to explore the project directory structure and the default configuration file.
 Working with this project in your development environment will not affect any production deployment or identity tokens.